 Spinal arachnoiditis is another symptom of osteoporosis which should be confirmed by a pathology report of a tissue biopsy, or through medically acceptable imaging results.

-It leads to chronic nonradicular pain and weakness which significantly restricts movement.
-If you have been diagnosed with osteoarthritis and you have the medical evidence that matches one or more of the features found in the Blue Book the SSA will confirm that you qualify for Social Security disability benefits.
+Osteoarthritis leads to chronic nonradicular pain and weakness which significantly restricts movement.
+If you have been diagnosed with osteoarthritis and you have the medical evidence that matches one or more of the features found in the Blue Book the SSA will confirm that you qualify for Social Security disability.

 The Importance of the “Blue Book”

-The SSA uses its own medical guide, colloquially known as the Blue Book, to determine whether or not your unique osteoarthritis diagnosis will qualify for Social Security disability benefits.
+The SSA uses its own medical guide made of a list of disabilities, colloquially known as the Blue Book, to determine whether or not your unique osteoarthritis diagnosis will qualify for Social Security disability benefits.
 All conditions found in the Blue Book contain specific medical criteria and symptoms that you must have evidence of to be approved.
+In other words, when thinking about the resources that offer some signs that you will be approved for disability, the Blue Book is a good primary resource to use.

 While Osteoarthritis is not specifically listed in the Blue Book, the condition is covered in the Musculoskeletal section, 1.00, of the Blue Book.
 Additionally, depending on the underlying disease, it may also be considered under the Inflammatory arthritis section, 14.09.

-To help you with the information gathering process, here is the most relevant medical evidence that you will need to provide to give you the best chance of being approved for SSDI.
+To help you with the information gathering process, here is the most relevant medical evidence that you will need to provide to give you the best chance of being approved for SSDI with osteoarthritis.

 Evidence Needed Related to Your Osteoarthritis